If you request an assessment from us, we will look at:

 - Disabled Children's Social Work units

 - Disabled Children's Early Help team (formerly the Short Breaks team)

-There is also a specialist social worker for D/deaf children who ensures that children’s hearing needs are met.
 Your social worker will agree a support plan and outcomes with you.
 This will include allocating resources or budget for your child’s needs.
 If you are not eligible for our services, we will give you information about other sources of support.

 Agreeing and allocating resources

 The process for agreeing and allocating resources for individual children and young people differs depending on the amount: